gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 end
 ```

-When this is included we add a `setup` step primarily responsible for starting the mock server, and a `teardown` step primarily responsible for stopping the mock server.
+When this is included, we add a `setup` step primarily responsible for starting the mock server, and a `teardown` step primarily responsible for stopping the mock server.
 Additionally, the `setup` step gives us a way to run in debug mode, and initializes a `stripe_helper` (an object that exposes some convenience methods like `create_plan`), `default_mocked_customer_id`, and `default_plan_id` instance variables we can use throughout our tests.

 ### Monkey patching `stripe-ruby-mock` 🙈